RMPapazov19/Somnum-Project/README.md

 ## Getting started

-This section contains information about how to get the project up and running on your system
+This section contains information about how to get the project up and running on your system.

 #### Compiling from source